-49. Washington County Rural Water Supply Project
+55. Washington County Rural Water Supply Project

-The District has operated this system since 1980 to provide a dependable supply of quality water to 606 rural households and the City of Fort Calhoun.
+The District has operated this system since 1980 to provide a dependable supply of quality water to 669 rural households and the City of Fort Calhoun.
 Treated water is purchased from the Metropolitan Utilities District in Omaha.

 In 2005, a second rural water system (formerly Washington County Rural Water Supply Project #2) was completed.
-Water is purchased from the City of Blair serves 378 rural households and properties in southeastern Washington County.
+Water is purchased from the City of Blair serves 408 rural households and Lakeland Estates in southeastern Washington County.
 The system includes an interconnection that would allow water from either source (MUD or Blair) to serve these customers.

-In 2013, the systems were merged together into one system.
+In 2013, the systems were merged into one system.

-50. Dakota County Rural Water Supply Project
+56. Dakota County Rural Water Supply Project

-The District delivers high quality water to over 679 rural households in Dakota County.
+The District delivers high quality water to over 706 rural households in Dakota County.
 The system includes over 125 miles of pipeline that is maintained by the District.
 Treated water is purchased from Dakota City.
+Key system upgrades to the pump house, standpipe and 18 miles of water lines are being made to increase water capacity and supply for customers and the Danish Alps Recreation Area.
+An interconnection exists between the municipal systems of Dakota City and South Sioux City such that either system could provide water to the other in the event of a catastrophe.

-51. Thurston County Rural Water Supply Project
+57. Thurston County Rural Water Supply Project

-This project supplies 160 rural households of Thurston County with high quality water.
+This project supplies 160 rural households and the Village of Rosalie of Thurston County with high quality water.
 The 110 mile distribution system is located between the villages of Pender and Walthill, with treated water being purchased from the Village of Pender.

-52. Solid Waste and Recycling Program
+58. Solid Waste and Recycling Program